LPG Compound: Chemical Composition of LPG Gas

 The homeowner would also have to absorb extra freight costs.

-This would result from the extra deliveries and added weight.
+This would result from the extra household gas deliveries and added weight.

-For example, an empty 45kg LPG cylinder only weighs approximately 35kg.
+For example, an empty 45kg gas bottle only weighs approximately 35kg.

 An empty CNG cylinder, with comparable volume capacity, is about 108kg.